- You can now spend a whole year in Paris studying some of our MA programmes. Please see the 'Study in Paris' tab below

 How to apply

-New students wishing to be considered for these scholarships must apply for a PhD place at the University of Kent by 13th January 2016 at the latest.
-Applicants are advised to discuss their research project with academic members of staff in the School of English as soon as possible.
-Any current PhD students wishing to be considered for AHRC funding should contact their School Director of Graduate Studies (with responsibility for research programmes) to advise them of this as soon as possible or by 13th January 2016 at the very latest.
-CHASE will fund up to 75 doctoral studentships for admission in 2016.
+New students wishing to be considered for these scholarships must apply for a PhD place at the University of Kent by 11th January 2017 at the latest.
+Applicants are advised to discuss their research project with academic members of staff in the relevant schools as soon as possible.
+Any current PhD students wishing to be considered for AHRC funding should contact their School Director of Graduate Studies (with responsibility for research programmes) to advise them of this as soon as possible or by 11th January 2017 at the very latest.
+CHASE will fund up to 75 doctoral studentships for admission in 2017.